Support & Reward

 The fund is tied to our RISE Support Centres and today we have RISE Invest funds established in:

-HR&S builds RISE Support Centres in all our Target countries.
-The Rise Centre investment are used to establish, scale and strengthen our Centres.
+HR&S builds RISE Support Centres in our Target countries.
+The RISE Centre investment are used to establish, scale and strengthen our Centres.

 The Centres are sustainable through a local business that covers the running costs, by membership fees and services provided by the Centres.